 This is a very famous climb but it’s not always decisive.
 The Tour of Lombardy, now branded Il Lombardia, has often changed its start and finish point but the Colle Ghisallo has been a fixture since 1919.
 These days it is not a strategic climb but one that help eliminate weaker riders and sets things up for later attacks.

 But the race has been ridden by every champion, starting with Costante Giradengo in 1919.
 By 1925 Alfredo Binda took the train from Nice to Milan, attracted by the prize offered for the first rider to the top of the Ghisallo.
 He attacked and won the small prize but rode on and landed the first of his four wins.
 After World War Two the climb was becoming easier thanks to smoother roads and bikes with more gears.
 “Capisco che il Ghisallo non dava più garanzie di selezione” said Ercole Baldini in 1960, stating that the climb was no longer selective, inciting race organisers to track down tougher climbs like the nearby Muro di Sormano.

-More recently Paolo Bettini rode up in 2005 and set a record, reputed to be 19m30s and the Strava record is there for the taking at 22 minutes.
+More recently Paolo Bettini rode up in 2005 and set a record, reputed to be 19m30s and, at the time of writing, the Strava record is there for the taking at 22 minutes.

 The climb has also been used in the Giro but its fame comes from extra-sporting rides.
 In 1949 Pope Pius XII ordered that the Madonna del Ghisallo become the patron saint of cyclists and soon a torch was carried by bicycle from the Vatican to the chapel with famous riders taking part in the relay.